Diwali 2022 Festival of Lights India

 People are of the belief that the sound generates from bursting the firecrackers is a message to God for the victory of good over evil.

-Although, people nowadays are more concerned and avoid harmful Diwali crackers and instead of them, they use eco-friendly firecrackers that are widely available in markets.
+Although people nowadays are more concerned and avoid harmful Diwali crackers instead of them, they use eco-friendly firecrackers that are widely available in markets.

 Buying Jewellery On Dhanteras

 People, especially women, buy gold or silver jewelry on the occasion of Dhanteras to worship Lord Kuber.
 People also buy cooking utensils on this day.

 Besides the fact of worshipping Lord Kuber, women are more interested in buying jewelry because of the upcoming season of marriages.

 To outshine all other women, ladies buy the best jewelry for themselves.
-Because of the high demand for gold and silver jewelry, most of the jewelers put a sale on most of their products to earn more at this time.
+Because of the high demand for gold and silver jewelry, most of the jewelers put a sales on most of their products to earn more at this time.

 Worshipping The Domestic Cattle